VisionAI-USF/TextureHeterogeneityDetection/README.md

 ```

-All the computations are done by function <i>compute_features</i>.
+All the computations are done by the function <i>compute_features</i>.
 Below is an example of its usage.

 ```
 clc;